-Classical music highly relies on works that are played over and over again and again.
-These masterworks are considered as if, and will be played and recorded over and over again.
+Classical music highly relies on works that are played over and over again.
 The oldest recordings are from the early 20th century (Enrico Caruso being the earliest famous recorded tenor).

 A classical work doesn’t have a proper title.
 It’s title is thus created from several elements.
 Let’s dissect this full example:

 Beethoven: Symphony No.9 In D Minor, Op.
 125 – “Choral” – 1.
 Allegro ma non troppo, un poco maestoso

 - « Beethoven » is not really part of the title.
 It is usually added to the tracks by the provider because they fear that it does not appear properly elsewhere.
 A track title without the composer’s name is almost useless in classical music.

 - « Symphony » is the type of the work.
 A Symphony has several characteristics, such as key polarities, number of movements, and instrumentation.

 - « No. 9 » is the number of this work’s type that Beethoven composed.